CCrocilla/sweet_and_sour/README.md

 ### **User Goal**
 - Easy, Intuitive and User-Friendly Website!
-- Wide compatibility with every Browser and Devices.
+- Wide compatibility with every Browsers and Devices.
-- Images of the final products are displayed to catch users attention (and appetite!), providing clear instructions for the realization of the dish and a detailed lists of needed ingredients.
+- Images of the final products are displayed to catch users attention (and appetite!), providing clear instructions for the realization of the dishes and a detailed lists of needed ingredients.
-- Possibility for the user to check the ingredients in order to highlight what is missing/presents for the realization of the selected dishes (including the possibility of take a screenshot of the final list to store in your phone for your supermarket trip).
+-  Possibility of checking dedicated checkboxes, in order to highlight what is missing/presents for the realization of the selected dishes and help your supermarket trips!
 - Possibility for the user to share his/her own recipes.
-- Newsletter available in order to receive daily, weekly or monthly recipes via email.
+- Newsletter available to receive daily, weekly or monthly recipes via email.

 ---